yiisoft/yii2/docs/guide/runtime-routing.md

 The [[yii\web\UrlManager|URL manager]] supports two URL formats: the default URL format and the pretty URL format.

-The default URL format uses a query parameter named `r` to represent the route and normal query parameters to represent the parameters associated with the route.
-For example, the URL `/index.php?r=post/view&id=100` represents the route `post/view` and the `id` parameter 100.
+The default URL format uses a query parameter named `r` to represent the route and normal query parameters to represent the query parameters associated with the route.
+For example, the URL `/index.php?r=post/view&id=100` represents the route `post/view` and the `id` query parameter 100.
 The default URL format does not require any configuration about the [[yii\web\UrlManager|URL manager]] and works in any Web server setup.

-The pretty URL format uses the extra path following the entry script name to represent the route and the associated parameters.
-For example, the extra path in the URL `/index.php/post/100` is `/post/100` which may represent the route `post/view` and the `id` parameter 100 with a proper [[yii\web\UrlManager::rules|URL rule]].
+The pretty URL format uses the extra path following the entry script name to represent the route and the associated query parameters.
+For example, the extra path in the URL `/index.php/post/100` is `/post/100` which may represent the route `post/view` and the `id` query parameter 100 with a proper [[yii\web\UrlManager::rules|URL rule]].
 To use the pretty URL format, you will need to design a set of [[yii\web\UrlManager::rules|URL rules]] according to the actual requirement about how the URLs should look like.